mynaparrot/plugNmeet-server/README.md

 # Plug-N-Meet - A Scalable, Customizable, Open-Source Web Conferencing System

 Plug-N-Meet is a powerful, open-source web conferencing solution built on the high-performance WebRTC infrastructure of [LiveKit](https://github.com/livekit/livekit-server).
-Designed for scalability and easy customization, Plug-N-Meet allows you to seamlessly integrate a feature-rich, self-hosted video conferencing experience into any existing website, application, or system.
+Designed for scalability and easy customization, Plug-N-Meet allows you to seamlessly integrate a feature-rich, self-hosted, and AI-powered video conferencing experience into any existing website, application, or system.

 Have questions or ideas?
 [Join our developer community on Discord](https://discord.gg/2X2ZaCHu4C) to connect with the team and discuss your suggestions.